tracel-ai/burn/burn-book/src/basic-workflow/model.md

 your `guide` project directory with a `Cargo.toml` and a `src/main.rs` file.

 In the `Cargo.toml` file, add the `burn` dependency with `train`, `wgpu` and `vision` features.
+Then run `cargo build` to build the project and import all the dependencies.

 ```toml
 [package]